tjesi/tjesi.github.io/_pages/about.md

 I've previously been working as a project manager at [Lær Kidsa Koding](https://www.kidsakoder.no) (2015-17), as a university college teacher at [Western Norway University of Applied Sciences](https://www.hvl.no/en) (2017-20), and I had a 3 months internship in 2018 at the IoT-security company [Intrinsic-ID](https://www.intrinsic-id.com) in Eindhoven, NL.

 **News**:
-- Our paper _Lattice-Based Proof of Shuffle and Applications to Electronic Voting_ is accepted at CT-RSA 2021.
+- Our paper _Lattice-Based Proof of Shuffle and Applications to Electronic Voting_ is accepted at CT-RSA.
 Joint work with Diego Aranha, Carsten Baum, Kristian Gjøsteen and Thor Tunge.